piyaladamas2/StudentManagment/README.md

 | `/students/{id}` | PUT    | USER, ADMIN | Update student                  |
 | `/students/{id}` | DELETE | USER, ADMIN | Delete student                  |

-> \* By default `POST /students` is public.
-You can restrict it to authenticated users if required.

 ---

 ## 📁 Project Structure